-- 2 tbs fresh or bottled lemon juice
+- 2 tbs fresh or bottled lemon/lime juice

 - oil for deep frying

-Wash fish under running cold water, drain in a colander for 15 minutes.
+Wash fish under running cold water, drain in a colander and pat dry with a kitchen towel.

 Mix all other ingredients except the oil in a small bowl, take a piece of fish, apply this thick mixture roughly on both sides of the fish pieces, lay out in a dish, do the same until all pieces of fish are fully coated.

 Keep covered on the windowsill if in a cold country or in the refrigerator for 2-4 hours or overnight to marinate the fish.